dlh-unsw/arduinokit/readme.md

 **Proximity sensor**

 The ultrasonic proximity sensors in the kits are a little quirky and can be tricky to work with in certain circumstances.
 The sensors rely on emitting a sound beyond the human hearing range and measuring how long it takes to bounce off whatever is in front of it to calculate how far away the object is.

 Keep in mind, many Arduino example projects make use of multiple instances of the `delay()` function to slow the Serial monitor, or adjust the speed of a Servo motor, for example.
 The `delay()` function halts all other functionality of the Arduino for the duration of time specified, and so it can lead to unpredictable behaviour from the sensor, which uses the time between sending a ping and receiving it back to calculate distance.
-The *Ping* example (File>Examples>Sensors>Ping) is a good starting point, **but** if your code utilises the `delay()` function elsewhere, see this Adafruit guide on how to [Ditch the delay()](https://learn.adafruit.com/multi-tasking-the-arduino-part-1/ditch-the-delay).
+The *Ping* example (File>Examples>Sensors>Ping) is a good starting point, **but** if your code utilises the `delay()` function elsewhere, see this Adafruit guide on how to [Ditch the `delay()`](https://learn.adafruit.com/multi-tasking-the-arduino-part-1/ditch-the-delay).

+These sensors are not supported by the CRL Arduino-Max Package.

 <p align="left">
   <img src="https://raw.githubusercontent.com/dlh-unsw/arduinokit/master/images/pushbutton.png" width="250">